rnkn/olivetti/README.md

   text body width will remain at that fraction.
 - Optionally remember the state of `visual-line-mode` on entry and recall its state on exit.
-- Optionally hide the mode-line for distraction-free writing.

 Olivetti keeps everything it does buffer-local, so you can write prose in one buffer and code in another, side-by-side in the same frame.
-Or, by hiding the mode-line and using a single window in a fullscreen frame, Olivetti provides a nice distraction-free environment.
-For those looking for a hardcore distraction-free writing mode with a much larger scope, I recommend [writeroom-mode].
+For those looking for a hardcore distraction-free writing mode with a much larger scope, I recommend [writeroom-mode][].

 [writeroom-mode]: https://github.com/joostkremers/writeroom-mode "Writeroom Mode"

 Requirements
 ------------

-- Emacs 24.4
+- Emacs 24.5

 Installation
 ------------